-As previously noted, the Blue Heaven claims lie immediately adjacent to the southeast of the Silver Hart claims.
-The Blue Heaven claims cover part of the Cassiar Batholith, a satellite plug and surrounding calcareous and non-calcareous sediments which are thought to be a multi-kilometer extension of the same geological units at Silver Hart.
-Past exploration efforts within Blue Heaven have served to identify 16 mineralized zones comprising of high-grade silver-lead-zinc veins, silver-lead-zinc carbonate replacement occurrences and tungsten +/- copper skarns.
+As previously noted, the Blue Heaven claims lie immediately adjacent to the southeast of the Silver Hart claims and are deemed a part of the "Silver Hart" project.
+The Blue Heaven claims cover part of the Cassiar Batholith, a satellite plug and surrounding calcareous and non- calcareous sediments which are thought to be a multi-kilometer extension of the same geological units at Silver Hart.
+Past exploration efforts within Blue Heaven have served to identify 16 mineralized zones comprising of high- grade silver-lead-zinc veins, silver-lead-zinc carbonate replacement occurrences and tungsten +/- copper skarns.